peeveen/karaokemanager/README.md

   - Can analyze your library for duplicates, bad capitalization, similar-looking titles, missing "The" prefixes, etc (lists of analysis exemptions can be created).
 - Writes the current list of singers to a file for the [SingersQueue plugin](https://github.com/peeveen/gen_singersQueue) to display.
 - Not just karaoke!
 There are also commands for adding non-karaoke music tracks to a playlist, for the [AutoDJ plugin](https://github.com/peeveen/gen_autoDJ) to play in-between singers.
+- Drives Winamp as the MP3/CDG player (so Windows-only for the moment).
+  - Talks to [Pacemaker pitch changer plugin](https://www.surina.net/pacemaker/) to automatically set key changes.

 # To run it